“Female! Where’s my mushroom mead!” The Shewish Giant, Gromp, pounded on the square wooden table.

 Chuck continued, “No?
 Then it’s off to the Blood Games arena.”

-“Like cast lightning bolts?”
-My-re asked and thrusting the wand to its fullest square at Chuck’s chest.
+“Like casting lightning bolts,” My‑re stated, thrusting the wand straight at Chuck’s chest.
 Nothing happened.
-It was awkward pointing the stick at him, like it was a toy.
-Heat from embarrassment rushed to her face.
-What in the nine hells!?
+She felt awkward pointing the stick at him like a toy.
+The heat from embarrassment rushed to her face.
+What in the nine hells?
 She saw Sheila Greywand do it several times on the Nightie.

 “It amuses me how little you know about the simplest of artifacts.
 I’m surprised your race even remembers to breathe,” Chuck said in mirth.

-“But…” My-re paused and lowered the wand.
+“But…” My‑re paused and lowered the wand.
 Sheila had cast bolts several times.
 She saw it.
-Was the creature lying to protect itself?
-Remembering battling the creature in the Lake of Mists, the shield manifested itself with a thought, but the same didn’t happen when she attempted to cast a bolt of lightning.
+The creature had to be lying to protect itself.
+Remembering battling the creature in the Lake of Mists, a magical force manifested itself with a thought, but the same didn’t happen when she attempted to cast a bolt of lightning.
 If what the creature is saying is true, Sheila wasn’t using the wand to cast the spells.
-Maybe Sheila wanted everyone to think she was using it?
+Maybe Sheila wanted everyone to think she used it?
 A hoax?
 A misdirection?

 “Why are you making that face?
-Learning are we?”
+Learning, are we?”
 Chuck snorted.
 “It doesn’t matter.
-Just because you can speak, doesn’t make your race intelligent.
-Besides, you don’t have the strength to remove me, so I can do what I want with you.”
+Just because you can speak doesn’t make your race intelligent.
+Besides, I doubt you have the strength to remove me so I can do what I want with you.”

-Think, My-re think!
-Someone was asking it questions.
+Think, My‑re think!
+Someone asked it questions.
 Questions it likely couldn’t answer.
-Maybe she could help tip them off something wasn’t right.
-That she wasn’t in control.
-She had to get a message out or feed it misinformation, better yet purge it from her.
-This was her body and the creature didn’t have complete atomy, or it would have taken what it wanted.
-Maybe the wand was that control and she had to freely give it over.
+Maybe she could help tip them off something wasn’t right and she wasn’t in control.
+She had to get a message out, feed it misinformation, or better yet, purge it from her.
+This was her body.
+The creature didn’t have complete autonomy or would have taken what it wanted.
+Maybe the wand determined that control, and she had to offer it freely.
 That could mean she still had influence.
-Looking to the mob of patrons hovered around the two kegs Chuck brought in, she had an idea.
+Looking at the mob of patrons hovering around the two kegs Chuck brought in, she had an idea.

 “That’s because Uncle Chucky over here drank it all himself, didn’t share, and didn’t pay,” My‑re replied.